This post may contain affiliate links. Please read my disclosure policy.

 - Add one egg, one egg yolk, vanilla and lemon juice, then blend in the dry ingredients.

-- Refrigerate the cookie dough for at least an hour, or as long as overnight.
+- Refrigerate the cookie dough for at least an hour, or overnight.

 How to make lemon sugar